muuurk/HARMLESS/README.md

 We used Ubuntu 16.04.3 LTS on the notebook and 11.4R7.5 junos on the Juniper EX2200.

 Prepare the switch to use HARMLESS:
-Connect it to the Notebook through the management port.
+* Connect it to the Notebook through the management port of the Juniper.

 First of all update your system:
 ```bash
 sudo apt-get update
 ```

 You will need to install [OVS](http://openvswitch.org/):
 ```bash